-Websense Policy Broker is responsible for managing access to both policy data (including clients, filters, and filter components) and global settings.
+Websense Policy Broker is responsible for managing access to both policy data (including clients, filters, and exceptions) and global settings for web protection solutions.

-Starting in version 7.8.1, you have the option to deploy Policy Broker in either a standalone or replicated configuration.
+You have the option to deploy Policy Broker in either a standalone or replicated configuration.

-- In a standalone configuration, there is one Policy Broker for the entire deployment, as in v7.7.x and earlier. - In a replicated configuration, there is one primary Policy Broker, to which configuration and policy changes are saved, and one or more replica instances, each with their own read-only copy of the configuration and policy data. - The primary Policy Broker and all replica instances must reside on a Windows or Linux server.
+- In a standalone configuration, there is one Policy Broker for the entire deployment. - In a replicated configuration, there is one primary Policy Broker, to which configuration and policy changes are saved, and one or more replica instances, each with their own read-only copy of the configuration and policy data. - The primary Policy Broker and all replica instances must reside on a Windows or Linux server.
 When you enable replication, Policy Broker cannot reside on an appliance. - If one Policy Broker instance becomes unavailable, components can connect to another instance, allowing database downloads, policy enforcement, and reporting to continue without interruption. - In geographically distributed deployments, having components retrieve information from a local Policy Broker may improve performance.